-In order to effectively advance the science of biotechnology in Africa, while at the same time safeguarding human health and the environment, the African Ministerial Council on Science and Technology (AMCOST) resolved to develop a 20 year biotechnology strategy which guides the development of effective biosafety regulatory systems within the Member States.
+In order to advance the science of biotechnology in Africa effectively, while at the same time safeguarding human health and the environment, the African Ministerial Council on Science and Technology (AMCOST) resolved to develop a 20 year biotechnology strategy which guides the development of effective biosafety regulatory systems within the Member States.
 ABNE responds to the AMCOST biotechnology strategy.

 Biosafety regulatory systems aim to provide a balance between promoting learning and innovation in biotechnology, while protecting public interests.
 Most countries in Africa confirmed this aim by ratifying the Cartagena Protocol on Biosafety.